uwu/shelter/README.md

 - Ignore the MV2 error (see CHROME.md for more details)

 You can also do the same with the MV3 release.
-This will not throw an error about MV2 however there are a few caveats - notably worse CSP removal - see CHROME.md
+This will not throw an error about MV2 however there are a couple of caveats - more jank and less thorough CSP removal.

 ## How do I make a plugin?